approov/quickstart-ios-swift-urlsession/SHAPES-EXAMPLE.md

 ![Add Package Repository](readme-images/add-package-repository.png)

 You will then have to select the relevan Approov SDK version you wish to use.
-To do so, select the `branch` option and enter the relevant SDK version, in this case `2.7.0`:
+To do so, select the `version` option and enter the relevant SDK version, in this case `2.9.0`:

 ![Set SDK Version](readme-images/branch-select.png)